Newsletter Station

 1. Poor Oral Hygiene

 One of the most significant contributors to cavities is inadequate oral hygiene.
-When you don't brush and floss your teeth regularly, plaque accumulates on your teeth's surface.
+When you don't brush and floss your teeth regularly, plaque accumulates on the surface of your teeth.
 Plaque is a sticky film of bacteria that can break down the enamel, the protective outer layer of your teeth.
 Over time, this can lead to cavities.

-Prevention Tip: Brush your teeth at least twice a day and floss once daily to remove plaque and food particles between your teeth.
+Prevention Tip: Brush your teeth at least twice daily and floss once daily to remove plaque and food particles between your teeth.

 2. Sugar and Carbohydrate Consumption